bolt/docs/docs/extensions/essentials.md

 Note: You will _also_ need to set `allowtwig` to `true`, in your contenttype definition.
 If either one of them isn't set, the twig tag will not work inside the content.
 This way you have maximum control over where it works, and where it doesn't.
-See also 'Field Definitions' in the page '[Contenttypes and Records][ct+r]'.
+See also 'Field Definitions' in the page '[ContentTypes and Records][ct+r]'.

 Adding storage events
 ---------------------